ching89118/WinForms-TravelPlanner/README.md

 # WinForms-TravelPlanner
-a beginner's made application by C#: TravelPlanner
+A beginner made application by WinForm